garronej/vite-envs-starter/README.md

 If you use another file that `.env` as your declaration files feel free to use the `.env` file in place of the `.env.local` file.

+## Publish and deploy

+This starter comes with [a fully generic CI workflow](https://github.com/garronej/vite-envs/blob/main/.github/workflows/ci.yaml) that publishes the Docker image of your Vite App of DockerHub automatically.
+You can copy past the `ci.yaml` file into your repo, there is nothing to change.
+It will publish the Docker image `<your github username>/<your vite repo name>`.

+To enable it simply create two GitHub secrets:
+ - `DOCKERHUB_USERNAME`
+ - `DOCKERHUB_TOKEN`

+To trigger the workflow just bump the version number in the `package.json` and push!